 This is why search engine optimization (SEO) and reputation management are more important than ever.

 It is difficult to tell when a public relations crisis is going to hit your business.

 Your online reputation can go from impressive to poor overnight if you don't take a proactive approach.

-This is where SEO can help.
+This is where SEO for reputation management can help.